 Rio de Janeiro is a legendary city — a cultural cauldron — shaped by indigenous, Afro-Atlantic, and European influences.
 It tells a story of contrasts, where natural phenomena coexist with the legacies of colonization and transatlantic slavery.
 Built upon the ancient lands of the Tupinambá (indigenous tribe of Rio) whose memory is reflected in neighborhoods like Ipanema and Copacabana with their original names, the city retains traces of its past embedded in its urban fabric and surroundings.
 To be Carioca—a name given to the city’s residents—is to embrace a way of life that thrives on spontaneity and the pursuit of joy.
 It’s all about the emoção, the feeling; life is meant to be felt and celebrated.
 Samba, carnival, and the beach aren’t just traditions—they’re part of a shared identity that belongs to every Carioca, no matter their social or economic standing.
 Our retreat is an invitation to step into Rio’s layered narrative, letting its energy and magic work its way inside.

-We’ll photograph layered history in old Rio—from colonial facades to modernist treasures.
-In the heart of samba, we’ll join the city’s oldest samba school for carnival rehearsals, documenting the behind-the-scenes artistry.
-To close the retreat, we’ll witness Umbanda ceremonies in an ecological park, where Afro-Brazilian, Indigenous, and Spiritist traditions converge beneath waterfalls and towering trees.
+Old Rio has stories carved into its walls.
+We’ll capture its layered history, from colonial facades to modernist gems.
+In Little Africa, we’ll visit the city’s oldest samba school and photograph behind-the-scenes carnival rehearsals.
+To close the week, we’ll witness an Umbanda ceremony deep in an ecological park—where Afro-Brazilian, Indigenous, and Spiritist traditions converge beneath waterfalls and towering trees.

 – A non-refundable $1,000 deposit is required to secure your spot.